sarahch/sarahch.github.io/_posts/2016-07-11-DynamicsCRMMetadataToConstants.md

 In my c# projects, I create a Constants folder, so that's where I put the output files.
 I've run a few tests, but I haven't used it with a client yet, so there are probably a few bugs I haven't found yet or assumptions I didn't respect.

-I decided to share it with the community beause I haven't found anything like it, even though it's a pretty simple thing to write, and I wish I'd had it years ago.
+I decided to share it with the community beause even though it's a pretty simple thing to write, and I wish I'd had it years ago.
+Note: there is a [code gen tool in the Microsoft SDK](https://msdn.microsoft.com/en-us/library/gg327844.aspx) that does something similar, but that tool is compiled, and we only have access to snippets of the code in the SDK sample files.